Explore health content from A to Z.

 A fibroid is a lump of muscle tissue.
 It grows in or on the wall of the uterus.
 It is not cancer.
 A fibroid can cause pain and heavy bleeding.
 It may press on the bladder or rectum.
 This can lead to frequent urination, constipation, and other problems.

 Endometriosis is the growth of the uterine lining outside of the uterus.
 This tissue can lead to scarring (adhesions).
 This scarring occurs inside the pelvic cavity.
-This can cause abnormal bleeding and severe pain.
+This can cause severe pain.

 Abnormal bleeding may be due to other causes.
 These include: